Negative publicity travels fast. If you don’t act quickly—and thoughtfully—bad press can tank your reputation and revenue in a hurry.

 Step 1: Identify Negative Publicity Quickly

-One of the easiest ways to know when your business is getting negative mentions is to set up Google Alerts.
+One of the fastest ways to know when your brand is mentioned is to set up Google Alerts.

 Step 2: Correct Any False Information